fieldtrip/website/reference/ft_read_header.md

- For some data formats that are recorded on animal electrophysiology systems (e.g. Neuralynx, Plexon), the following optional fields are returned, which allows for relating the timing of spike and LFP data hdr.FirstTimeStamp      number, represented as 32-bit or 64-bit unsigned integer hdr.TimeStampPerSample  number, represented in double precision
+ For some data formats that are recorded on animal electrophysiology systems (e.g. Neuralynx, Plexon), the following optional fields are returned, which allows for relating the timing of spike and LFP data hdr.FirstTimeStamp      number, represented as 32 bit or 64 bit unsigned integer hdr.TimeStampPerSample  number, represented in double precision

  Depending on the file format, additional header information can be